evilthreads669966/BootLaces/README.md

             android:exported="false"/>
     </application>
 ```
 5. Boot Laces provides you with one public method named tie.
-Pass it two values:
+Pass it two objects:
 - an instance of Context
 - the name of your service
 ```kotlin